Surviving the Holidays With Fibromyalgia

 The holidays can bring out depression, anxiety and despair in some.
 Having fibromyalgia puts you at greater risk of these unwanted feelings.

 Work to avoid these trends and find the positive aspects of the holiday season.
 Seeing the rest of the season through a more optimistic lens will make everything more desirable.
 Here’s how.

 Those who cannot remember the past are condemned to repeat it.
 Choose to learn from the last year by taking an objective inventory.
 Look at the previous 365 days.
 How were they?
 What are your regrets?
 What were your successes?

-Recall that depression distorts your perceptions so work to maintain objectivity.
-Find ways to repeat the good and to avoid bad to make next year as rewarding as possible.
+Recall that depression distorts your perceptions, so work to maintain objectivity.
+Find ways to repeat the good and to avoid the bad to make next year as rewarding as possible.

 Too often people find themselves firmly planted in the quagmire of negativity.
 Make the conscious decision to find gratitude in your life.
 You already know the list of problems is long, but focusing more on the positives makes the negatives look smaller and less significant.

 The more you focus on something, the larger it becomes.
 You have the power to control your focus.

 Consider making a thankfulness wreath.
 In this project, you list what you are thankful for on individual construction paper leaves and pin those to a foam ring making a wreath.
 It is a representation of your gratitude that also makes a seasonal decoration.